North Borneo: Public service infrastructure

 North Borneo was connected to the Singapore-Hongkong submarine cable by a link from the island of Labuan to Menumbok.
 The first message from the Borneo mainland to London was sent on 19 May 1894.
 A few days later, the work on a telegraph line from the West Coast to Sandakan was started.
 It took three years and exacted a heavy toll in human life to push the line through the almost uninhabited interior territory, until on 7 April 1897 a congratulatory message from the Governor in Sandakan for transmission to the Court of Directors in London was successfully transmitted from Sandakan to Labuan.
 In the early 1910s the technical and financial problems with the telegraph line prompted the company to venture into the construction of a wireless network, based on the quench-spark system of the German Telefunken Company.
 The first stage of this network comprised stations in Sandakan, Jesselton, Tawau and Kudat.
 The first wireless communication was established on 24 October 1913 between British North Borneo and Jolo on the Philippine Islands.
 Inland communication was effected on 14 January 1914 between Sandakan and Jesselton.

 The North Borneo Railway opened to the public on 1 August 1914 as the main transportation facility for west coast communities.
 Postal service was also available throughout the administration.

 Media

-The Journal of the Royal Asiatic Society (since 1820) and British North Borneo Herald (since 1883) held a significant amount of records regarding North Borneo before and during the British administration.
+The Journal of the Royal Asiatic Society (since 1820), The London Gazette (since 1881), and British North Borneo Herald (since 1883) held a significant amount of records regarding North Borneo before and during the British administration.